sematic-ai/sematic/docs/glossary.md

 Runs can have multiple children runs, but only one parent run.

-We sometimes use the following terms interchageably:
+We sometimes use the following terms interchangeably:

 * Parent/child function
 * Parent/child future
 * Parent/child run

-Children runs/functions/futures are also sometimes referred to as "nested".
+Child runs/functions/futures are also sometimes referred to as "nested".

 ## Pipeline